twidi/streamdeckfs/README.md

 A page can also have a name: `PAGE_NUMBER;name=NAME`, and then this name is available for the `page` configuration of key events.
 So if you have a page directory named `PAGE_50;name=spotify`, you can say "go to page 50" or "go to page spotify".

-In a page directory, you only need to define the key you need, not all, in the format `KEY_ROW_XX_COL_YY`.
+In a page directory, you only need to define the key you need, not all, in the format `KEY_ROW,COL` (`ROW` being the row on the StreamDeck, starting at 1, and `COL`, the column).
 If a key directory exists but has no images/texts/events (or only disabled ones), it will be ignored.

 Page navigation history is kept so you can easily go back to the previous page seen.
 It's helpful, for example, for overlays.
 Let's take the first example about the "microphone overlay".
 Let's say you have a directory `PAGE_60;name=microphone;overlay`; you would have a key with the long press event to display this overlay defined like this: `ON_LONGPRESS;page=microphone`, and in this `PAGE_60;name=microphone;overlay` directory, you would have a key to close this overlay (i.e., go back to the previous page), like this: `ON_PRESS;page=__back__`.
 Until you press this key, as this page is opened as an overlay, you would see the keys of this new page as regular keys and the others from the page below, still visible but darker and without any effect when pressing them.